Managing risk is riskier than ever.

 Viewing risk as a value enabler

-By articulating the value that risk management brings, leaders can effectively shift the perception of the risk function from being the ‘department of NO’ to a wider service embraced by all employees.
+By articulating the value of risk management, leaders can effectively shift the perception of the risk function from being the ‘department of NO’ to a wider service embraced by all employees.
 To successfully navigate the current complex world we live in, the C-suite should embrace risk as an enabler of value, and view risk as an opportunity for growth to fundamentally transform their approach.

 Key themes and statistics